 Cost of a Website

 In an attempt to reduce the sticker shock of my future clients, I’ve included some numbers below.
 The following estimates aren’t meant to include outlier developers; you know, the shops/freelancers that price themselves far above/below the general market for one reason or another.
 Typically, outlier developers have a very unique niche OR they are about to go out of business.

 Here is a table of site developers (Dev Shop, Freelancer, etc.) and the types of sites I typically see (marketing, eCommerce, mobile, etc.).
 Keep in mind, prices vary widely depending on (1) the number of templates, (2) the types and complexity of custom functionality, and (3) the technology you choose, but these should give you a good idea.

-If you’re looking to get a more accurate estimate, feel free to reach out, we have a quick way of estimating projects that turns out to be really accurate, but estimates become much easier and more accurate after the plan and designs are fully flushed out.
+If you’re looking to get a more accurate estimate, feel free to reach out, we have a quick way of estimating projects that turns out to be quite accurate.

 So, who should you choose?
 I can’t answer that for you, but I can share some thoughts that may help you decide.